-- Section 1.
+Section 1.
 Short Title.
-This Act may be cited as the Naturopathic Medical Practice Act. - Section 5.
+This Act may be cited as the Naturopathic Medical Practice Act.

+Section 5.
 Purpose.
-The practice of naturopathic medicine 6 in the State of Illinois is declared to affect the public 7 health, safety, and welfare and to be subject to regulation and 8 control in the public interest.
-It is further declared to be a 9 matter of public interest and concern that naturopathic 10 physicians and the practice of naturopathic medicine, as 11 defined in this Act, merit and receive the confidence of the 12 public, that only qualified persons be authorized to practice 13 14 naturopathic medicine in the State of Illinois, and that no 15 person shall practice naturopathic medicine without a valid existing license to do so.
-The General Assembly recognizes that 16 17 naturopathic physicians are a distinct health care profession that affects the public health, safety, and welfare and 18 19 increases freedom of choice in health care.
-This Act shall be liberally construed to best carry out these subjects and 20 purposes.
-2.1 - 22 Section 10.
+The practice of naturopathic medicine in the State of Illinois is declared to affect the public health, safety, and welfare and to be subject to regulation and control in the public interest.
+It is further declared to be a matter of public interest and concern that naturopathic physicians and the practice of naturopathic medicine, as defined in this Act, merit and receive the confidence of the public, that only qualified persons be authorized to practice naturopathic medicine in the State of Illinois, and that no person shall practice naturopathic medicine without a valid existing license to do so.
+The General Assembly recognizes that naturopathic physicians comprise a distinct health care profession that affects the public health, safety, and welfare and increases freedom of choice in health care.
+This Act shall be liberally construed to best carry out these subjects and purposes.

+Section 10.
 Definitions.
 In this Act:

+"Approved naturopathic medical program" means any of the following:
-- "Approved naturopathic medical program" means any of the following: - (1) a naturopathic medical education program in the United States accredited by the Council on Naturopathic Medical Education, or an equivalent federally recognized accrediting body for the naturopathic medical profession recognized by the Board, that offers graduate-level full-time didactic and supervised clinical training leading to the degree of Doctor of Naturopathy or Doctor of

-Naturopathic Medicine and is part of an institution of higher education that is either accredited or is a candidate for accreditation by a regional institutional accrediting agency recognized by the United States Secretary of Education;

-- (2) a full-time structured curriculum, having been not less than 132 weeks in duration, requiring completion within a period of not less than 35 months, and offered prior to the existence of the CNME, in basic sciences and supervised patient care comprising a doctoral naturopathic medical education offered by a degree-granting college or university that is reputable and in good standing in the judgment of the Board; or - (3) a full-time structured curriculum, having been not less than 132 weeks in duration and requiring completion within a period of not less than 35 months, in basic sciences and supervised patient care comprising a doctoral medical education offered naturopathic degree-granting college or university in Canada that is reputable and in good standing in the judgment of the Board has provincial approval for participation government funded student aid programs; such course, as a prerequisite to graduation therefrom, . - "Board" means the Board of Naturopathic Medicine appointed by the Secretary. - 26 "CNME" means the Council on Naturopathic Medical 27 Education. - "Committee" means the Naturopathic Childbirth Attendance Advisory Committee. - "Council" means the Naturopathic Formulary Council comprised of members appointed pursuant to this Act to determine and authorize the formulary list. - "Department" means the Department of Financial and Professional Regulation. - 35 "Minor office procedures" means the methods used for the 36 repair of and provision of care incidental to superficial lacerations and abrasions or superficial lesions and the removal of foreign bodies located in the superficial tissues.
+- naturopathic medical education (1)program accredited by the United States Council on Naturopathic Medical Education, or an equivalent federally recognized accrediting body for the naturopathic medical profession recognized by the Board, that offers graduate-level full-time didactic and supervised clinical training leading to the degree of Doctor of Naturopathy or Doctor of Naturopathic Medicine and is part of an institution of higher education that is either accredited or is candidate for accreditation by a regional institutional accrediting agency recognized by the United Secretary of Education; - (2) a full-time structured program, offered prior to the existence of the CNME, having been not less than 132 weeks in duration and requiring completion within a period of not less than 35 months, with a curriculum consisting of basic sciences and supervised patient care comprising a doctoral naturopathic medical education offered by a degree-granting college or university that is reputable and in good standing in the judgment of the Board, and, if current existence, with a still in programmatic accreditation by the CNME or a federally-recognized equivalent accrediting agency; or - (3) a full-time structured program, offered prior to the existence of the CNME, having been not less than 132 1 2 weeks in duration and requiring completion within a period of not less than 35 months, with a curriculum consisting of 3 sciences and supervised patient care comprising a doctoral 4 5 naturopathic medical education offered 6 degree-granting college or university in Canada that is 7 reputable and in good standing in the judgment of the Board 8 provincial approval for participation and has 9 government-funded student aid programs; such course, as a 10 prerequisite to graduation therefrom, and, if still in 11 existence, with a current programmatic accreditation by 12 the CNME or a federally-recognized equivalent accrediting 13 agency.

+- "Board" means the Board of Naturopathic Medicine appointed by the Secretary. - 16 "CNME" means the Council on Naturopathic Medical 17 Education. - "Committee" means the Naturopathic Childbirth Attendance Advisory Committee. - "Council" means the Naturopathic Formulary Council comprised of members appointed pursuant to this Act to determine and authorize the formulary list. - "Department" means the Department of Financial and Professional Regulation. - 25 "Minor office procedures" means the methods used for the 26 repair of and provision of care incidental to superficial lacerations and abrasions or superficial lesions and the removal of foreign bodies located in the superficial tissues.